 - Why did this discrepancy happen?
 What flaw in your method most strongly contributed to this failure?

-- What are you going to change about your method to prevent it from happening next time?
+- What are you going to change about your method to prevent it from happening again?

-- When is the next time you’ll be able to evaluate if this is an improvement?
+- When is the next time you’ll be able to evaluate whether this is an improvement?

-This is comprehensive and may sound tedious, but it’s critical to improvement.
-In my experience with test prep, this is often the second biggest barrier preventing students from improving their test score (the first being not putting in enough time period).
+This is comprehensive and might sound tedious, but it’s critical to improvement.
+In my experience with test prep, this is often the second-biggest barrier that prevents students from improving their test scores (the first is not putting in enough time, period).

-Sometimes this analysis can be quick – you forgot to proofread your essay and your grammar mistakes got points taken off, so next time you need to dedicate time to spellchecking.
+Sometimes this analysis can be quick—you forgot to proofread your essay and your grammar mistakes got you points taken off.
+Clearly, next time you should dedicate time to spellchecking.

 Take notes on this reflection, especially on your plan for next time.
 Write this down as a commitment to yourself.
-The next time you have a chance for evaluation, like a test or assignment, review these notes and implement your plan.
+The next time you have a chance for evaluation, such as a test or assignment, review these notes and implement your plan.

 In the last stage of the cycle, you get your next measurement.
-If you improved substantially and met your goal, great work – from here on, you just need to keep doing what you did.
-If instead you didn’t improve or even declined, you need to treat your next iteration cycle even more seriously because your situation has gotten worse and you need to try something new to dig yourself out of the hole.
+If you improved substantially and met your goal, great work—from here on out, you just need to keep doing what you did.
+If you didn’t improve or receded, treat your next iteration cycle even more seriously since your situation has gotten worse and you'll need to try something new to dig yourself out of the hole.

 When driving, you run constant iteration cycles to stay on the road.

-When people first start learning to drive around age 14-15, they’re not very practiced in this feedback loop.
+When people first start learning to drive around age 14-15, they’re not very accustomed to this feedback loop.
 They’ll go nearly off the road before jerking the steering wheel back in the other direction.
-Then they realize they’ve gone too far and jerk it too far back.
+Then, they realize they’ve gone too far and jerk it too far back.

-Practiced drivers make far smaller adjustments constantly.
-Next time your parents drive, watch them.
-You’ll see them make tiny adjustments left and right constantly to stay exactly where they want to on the road.
+Practiced drivers make significantly smaller adjustments all the time.
+The next time your parents drive, watch them.
+You’ll see them constantly make tiny adjustments left and right to stay exactly where they want to on the road.
 Experienced drivers do this automatically, by habit.

 Complete failure to measure -> reflect -> improve.

-I can't repeat enough - this concept of iteration cycles is VITAL to your academic success.
+I can't repeat this enough: this concept of iteration cycles is vital to your academic success.

-We’ve covered a lot of high level stuff so far.
+We’ve covered a lot of high-level stuff so far.
 We’ve talked about the foundations of motivation and determination.
-We’ve discussed understanding how teachers think and how to understand how you’ll be tested.
-We’ve covered good study habits and how you should iterate on feedback to improve your results.
+We’ve discussed figuring out how teachers think and how to understand how you’ll be tested.
+We’ve also covered good study habits and how to iterate on feedback to improve your results.

 Math and Science Classes

-Math and science classes typically tend to be the most straightforward classes because the material is very standardized.
-If you take AP Chemistry, the tests are most likely going to look like standard chemistry questions, and the labs are going to look like standard labs.
-Same with calculus and physics.
-You have a ton of practice problems to work in your textbook, online, and in supplementary books.
-Unlike English essay grading, teachers can’t really get too creative or subjective.
+Math and science classes are typically the most straightforward classes because the material is very standardized.
+If you take AP Chemistry, the tests will most likely look like standard chemistry questions, and the labs will look like standard labs.
+It's the same with calculus and physics—you have a ton of practice problems to work through in your textbook, online, and in supplementary books.
+Unlike English-essay grading, teachers can’t really get too creative or subjective here.

-The good news here is that you can typically predict with great accuracy how you’re doing well before the test.
-It’s easy to prepare your own practice tests, review your mistakes, and understand where your weaknesses and how you need to improve.
+The good news is that you can typically predict with great accuracy how you’re doing well before a test.
+It’s easy to prepare your own practice tests, review your mistakes, and understand where your weaknesses are and how you need to improve.

-The hard part about math and science is that the concepts build directly on each other throughout the year.
-Something you learned earlier will directly affect your ability to grasp future concepts.
-In physics, if you don’t really understand how force diagrams work, you’ll struggle every step of the way through mechanics.
-In chemistry, if you don’t understand stoichiometry and how to convert units to each other, every calculation will be difficult.
+The hard part about math and science is that the concepts build on each other throughout the year.
+In short, something you learned earlier will directly affect your ability to grasp future concepts.
+In physics, for example, if you don’t understand how force diagrams work, you’ll struggle every step of the way through mechanics.
+In chemistry, if you don’t understand stoichiometry and how to convert units to each other, every calculation will be difficult for you.

 This doesn’t apply as strongly in other subjects like history, which tends to be composed more of modular units.
 Even though I mentioned above that you can connect different concepts to build a strong network of knowledge, at the end of the day they don’t build on each other as much.
-You might have flunked the section on the American Revolution, but this doesn’t strongly affect how well you can do in the Civil War section.
+You might have flunked the section on the American Revolution, but this doesn’t strongly affect how well you'll do on the Civil War section.

-What you have essentially is exponential growth of knowledge vs linear growth:
+Essentially, what you have is exponential growth of knowledge vs linear growth:

 In my experience, math and science teachers don’t emphasize this enough.
 They treat learning linearly, but in math and science it’s really exponential.
-If you don’t get it right in the beginning and you don’t fix it, you’re screwed for the year, because the teacher has already moved on.
+If you don’t get it right in the beginning and don’t fix it, you’re screwed for the year because the teacher has already moved on.

 So if you get a bad start to a math or science class, you need to double down and repair the holes immediately.
-If you don’t, it will only get worse.
-IF you start a class way in over your head, consider dropping to a lower level.
+If you don’t, it'll only get worse.
+If you start a class way in over your head, consider dropping to a lower level.

-Another issue with math and science is that the material tends to be dry because it involves a lot of abstract topics that don’t really affect your everyday life.
-Good teachers will show how the concepts apply to everyday life to make what you’re learning more real.
-If you’re learning about EM waves in physics, you’ll also learn how your FM radio works.
+Another issue with math and science is that the material tends to be dry since it involves a lot of abstract topics that don’t really affect your everyday life.
+Good teachers will show you how the concepts apply to everyday life.
+If you’re learning about EM waves in physics, for example, you’ll also learn how your FM radio works.
 If you’re learning about exponential functions, a teacher might take you through a simulation of compounded interest to show how much money you can make through savings.

 I once heard a story about a physics teacher who was lecturing and tossed a ball at a student.
-The student caught it instinctively – didn’t even have to think about it.
-The teacher said, “what your brain just did is to a kinematics calculation.
+The student caught it instinctively—didn’t even have to think about it.
+The teacher said, “What your brain just did is a kinematics calculation.
 You knew exactly where the ball started, how it was traveling, and where it would end up.
-That’s exactly the point of what we’re learning – to mathematically predict how traveling objects will behave.”
-I bet that teacher is awesome because that sounds a lot more interesting than just throwing a formula on the wall.
+That’s exactly the point of what we’re learning—to mathematically predict how traveling objects will behave.”
+I bet that teacher is awesome because that sounds a lot more interesting than just writing a formula on a whiteboard.

 If you lack inspiration in math and science, try to relate what you’re learning to the real world and to what you care about.
 If you’re a news junkie, this will help you understand articles and analyses more deeply.
 If you’re an athlete, think about how physics works in your sport.
-This won’t always work and it may sound hokey, but sometimes you might be pleasantly surprised.
+This won’t always work and can sound a bit hokey, but sometimes you might be pleasantly surprised.

 English and Writing Classes